browserengineering/book/book/animations.md

 ::: {.further}

-Overlap reasons for compositing not only create complications in the code, but without care from the browser and web developer can lead to a huge amount of GPU memory usage, as well as page slowdown to manage all of the additional composited layers.
-One way this could happen is that an additional composited layer results from one element overlapping another, and then a third because it overlaps the second, and so on.
-This phenomenon is called *layer explosion*.
-Our browser's algorithm avoids this problem most of the time because it is able to merge multiple display items together as long as they have compatible ancestor effects, but in practice there are complicated situations where it's hard to make content merge efficiently.

-In addition to overlap, there are other situations where compositing has undesired side-effects leading to performance problems.
-For example, suppose we wanted to *turn off* composited scrolling in certain situations, such as on a machine without a lot of memory, but still use compositing for visual effect animations.
-But what if the animation is on content underneath a scroller?
-In practice, it can be very difficulty to implement this situation correctly without just giving up and compositing the scroller.
+Overlap reasons for compositing can slow down a page and use a huge amount of GPU memory if not managed correctly.
+For example, if one element overlaps another, that can create an extra layer, and then a third element overlaps the second and that creates another layer, and so on.
+This is called *layer explosion*.
+Using fewer layers when possible, like our browser does, helps, but in practice there are complicated situations where it's hard to do so.
+Because of this, real browsers may *reduce* compositing in certain situations, such as on a machine without a lot of memory.
+For example, they may choose to use visual effects only for animations, but not scrolling.
+But this has its own challenges: the animation is beneath a scrollable element?
+It can be very difficulty to implement this situation correctly without just giving up and compositing the scroller.

 :::